KarenKaoK/Financial-Transaction-Anomaly-Detection/README.md

 ## Feature Engineering Overview

-The project includes lightweight but practical feature engineering designed to capture account behavior, transaction intensity, balance-related patterns, and currency activity.
+The feature engineering in this project is designed to capture abnormal behavioral patterns in financial transactions, rather than relying on raw values alone.

+In particular, the features aim to identify:

+- unusually high transaction frequency
+- inconsistent debit/credit behavior
+- abnormal transaction-to-balance relationships
+- irregular timing patterns between transactions
+- unusual activity across multiple currencies

-Examples of features used in the `nt` pipeline include:
+Key feature groups in the `nt` pipeline include:

 - account status indicator features, such as whether certain warning or restriction flags were ever triggered
 - transaction count statistics per account, including daily mean, variance, and total transaction counts